HackTheBrain/brain-worm/README.md

 ## Ethical considerations
-The brainworm informed audience (via its movements) about participants state of conscisiones.
+The brainworm informed audience (via its movements) about participants state of consciousness.
 This could cause a hypothetical social issue during or after the performance.
-On the other hand, we could inform participans were before the begining of their trial.
+On the other hand, we could inform participants were before the beginning of their trial.